LearningAnalyticsUK/learninganalyticsuk.github.io/index.md

 The application provides a framework for:

-* Evaluating the impact of different instructor facing dashboards, by measuring the accuracy of instructors’ mental models of student performance when presented with each.
+* Evaluating the impact of different instructor-facing dashboards, by measuring the accuracy of instructors’ mental models of student performance when presented with each.

 * Capturing instructor predictions about student performance through an intuitive and easy-to-use interface.
 These may then be measured for accuracy against students’ true performance and used to improve simple machine learning models.